What We Fund

 - Organizations must register for and participate in Midlands Gives

 Funds are only available in the form of challenge grants.
 The challenge portion must generate an additional 30% of the award from the Community Foundation.
-For example, if your organization is awarded $50,000, you must match that award with an additional $15,000.
-The Foundation will not accept a transfer of internal funds or in-kind contributions.
+The Foundation will not accept a transfer of internal funds or non-tangible in-kind contributions.
+In addition, the challenge funds must be raised after the project starts.
 Participation in Midlands Gives can be used to assist in meeting the match goal.

 Grant Process Timeline

-- Mid-December (exact date TBD) — Organizations notified of application status
+- February 7 – Organizations notified of application status